redis/redis-doc/commands/hvals.md

 @return

-@multi-bulk-reply: list of values in the hash, or an empty list when `key` does not exist.
+@array-reply: list of values in the hash, or an empty list when `key` does not exist.

 @examples